Welcome

 I have a second license in Art Therapy and love to use opportunities to unite the verbal with the visual.
 I frequently expand art into enactment, music, dance, and writing so there is no limitation held on artistic expression.
 Art therapy helps clients stop attempting to think through all their problems and allows them space to slow down, feel, and accept.
 Creating in this setting is focused only on the process and not on any measurement of quality or talent.
 Some of the art we create are grief maps, barrier drawings, and all fine shelters.
 I have recently moved into more Jungian art therapy that uses dreams, subconscious material, psychic imagery and archetypes.

-An important component of my work as a therapist is that I do not subscribe to the therapist client hierarchy.
-Humans have an inherent value regardless of where they are mentally, physically, and emotionally.
+An important component of my work as is that I do not subscribe to the therapist client hierarchy.
 I’ve worked with many individuals who were scared to go to therapy for fear of being judged because they know their choices have been problematic.

 This is a space where people can find compassionate accountability and where they are seen as a whole and not as a product of one specific struggle.
 It is important to me to ask clients what is going well or what they currently like about their life or what they have built when I meet them for the first time.
-I never want anybody to feel like they are being defined by one part of their story.
+Therapy and healing should never feel like we are being defined by one part of our story.
 The purpose of therapy ends up being an integration of all parts.

 -

-I accept private pay and superbilling.
+I accept private pay, United Health Care, and superbilling for all the other commercial companies.
 A superbill is an itemized form used by healthcare providers to detail services provided to a patient.
 You can submit superbill to your insurance company with your payment receipt to show you have paid for out-of-network services.
-You may need to submit a superbill to your insurance company to receive reimbursement.

 -